 Most recipes will tell you how long to mix.
 And yet, if you’re still not comfortable, use a kitchen timer.
 (I do it all the time, mostly because I’m multitasking).

 Most standard cakes have a simple formula:

-- Cream the butter and sugar - You will know when this it's done because it will appear light, fluffy and creamy.
+- Cream the butter and sugar - You will know when this it's done because it will appear light, fluffy, and creamy.
 (Usually about 2 to 3 minutes.)
 When overmixed, the butter will get softer and soupy rather than creamy.

 - Add eggs, one at a time, and incorporate each egg well.
-What it means is, add each egg at about 20-sec intervals, combine the first until no yellow is visible.
+What it means is, to add each egg at about 20-sec intervals, and combine the first until no yellow is visible.
 Then, add the next one, and so on.
 It is important to mix the eggs well as this can give your finished cake that light and airy texture we all love.
 When you overmix, the batter will curdle or separate.

 Pro tip - The batter is still good to use.
 Just add a tablespoon of flour and continue to mix (you probably just lost a little volume - but no biggie).